 “Yeah,” said one of the men (both of whom were actually from Seattle).
 “The wind gusts at the top of the ridge are around 50 mph, and it’s starting to pour down.
 You’d be wise not to attempt it.”

 ON THE ROAD AGAIN, BACK EAST TO DUBLIN

 That put the crimp in the climb.
 So back into the car.
 We decided at that point, it was back to Dublin for us.
 We booked in at Number 31 a day early, I drove back cross country to Dublin, we got lost in Dublin itself, but finally found Hertz, turned in our rent car, and took a taxi to Number 31.

 Then (again) it was out to find food…we ate once more at the Elephant and Castle.
-Wonderful food.
+Wonderful!
 After which we took a little walk along the Liffey..

 The next morning we decided to heck with it, we were just going to shop.
 So shop we did…I do love to shop, and we dined at lunch at a beautiful in-store restaurant which had scrumptious salads…yummy, delish.
-I was out of eyeliner, so stopped at Bobbie Brown counter to buy same: ended up with eyeliner, blush and lipstick to the tune of 70 euros.
+After which, stopped at the Bobbie Brown counter to buy eyeliner, blush and lipstick to the tune of 70 euros.
 And I don’t like the eyeliner! (but I love the rest!)

 After a day of shopping, I finally bought my tweed jacket.
 I love it (but when I tried it on back home, I realized I’d lost weight and it is rather big.
 Must find a tailor!)
 Anyway, we made it back to Number 31, I packed my bags for the next morning, and we crashed.